ENCCS/julia-for-hpda/content/setup.rst

 Open VS Code from terminal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you run VS Code from a terminal you can activate your enviroment as follows.
+If you run VS Code from a terminal you can activate your environment as follows.
 Open a terminal and go to the directory where the Project.toml file resides.
 Now start VS Code with ``code .``